ncc-brain/PyNeon/source/index.rst

 Data format
 ===========

-PyNeon works with the "Timeseries" data format as exported from Pupil Clouds.
+PyNeon works with the "Timeseries Data" or "Timeseries Data + Scene Video" formats as exported from Pupil Clouds.
 The data could be from a single recording or from a project with multiple recordings.

 .. toctree::
    :maxdepth: 1